 Other therapies

-Antibiotics and anti-diarrhoeal agents aren’t routinely recommended in the management of paediatric gastroenteritis.
+Antibiotics and anti-diarrhoeal agents aren’t routinely recommended in managing paediatric gastroenteritis.

 What tests do you need to do for a child with gastro?

-Routine lab testing in mild and moderate gastroenteritis is of little value in these patients and should be avoided unless clinically indicated.
+Routine lab testing in mild and moderate gastroenteritis is useless in these patients and should be avoided unless clinically indicated.

-Confirmation of viral gastroenteritis after the child has been discharged from the ED, and likely on the road to recovery at home, adds very little to (A) the clinical diagnosis of viral gastroenteritis in the ED, (B) the management plan and (C) the clinical outcome.
+Confirmation of viral gastroenteritis after the child has been discharged from the ED and is likely on the road to recovery at home adds very little to (A) the clinical diagnosis of viral gastroenteritis in the ED, (B) the management plan, and (C) the clinical outcome.

 Should the investigation influence management, then stool sampling may be helpful.
 This could be applicable where an outbreak may be suspected in school or creche, where there may be a public health benefit.